juancarloskatigbak8/Stock-Price-Prediction/README.md

 3. Install Dependencies

-pip install -r requirements.txt

-List of Required Packages in requirements.txt

-pandas
-polars
-numpy
-scikit-learn
-matplotlib
-seaborn
-ta
-streamlit
+pip install pandas polars numpy scikit-learn matplotlib seaborn ta streamlit

 ## Running each part of the assignment

 Part 1: Data Storage and Retrieval - evaluating CSV vs Parquet.
 (Output: Benchmark results comparing CSV vs Parquet)

-python part1.py
+using either macOS/Linux's Terminal or Windows' Command Prompt, run:

+jupyter notebook

+this will then open Jupyter Notebook in your web browser and once inside Jupyter Notebook, open part1.ipynb

 Part 2: Data Analysis & Machine Learning - uses 4 technical indicators to enhance the dataset (Simple & Exponential Moving Averages, Moving Average Convergence Divergence, Bollinger Bands, and Stochastic Oscillator), trains Linear Regression & Random Forest, and compares Pandas vs Polars.
 (Output: Evaluation metrics MAE, MSE, and R² Score used for both algorithms)

-python part2.py
+using either macOS/Linux's Terminal or Windows' Command Prompt, run:

+jupyter notebook

+this will then open Jupyter Notebook in your web browser and once inside Jupyter Notebook, open part2.ipynb

 Part 3: Creating a Dashboard - built a Streamlit dashboard to visualize benchmark results (csv format vs. parquet with compression scales of 1x, 10x, and 100x) and stock price predictions per company.
 (Open http://localhost:8501/ in your browser)

+using either macOS/Linux's Terminal or Windows' Command Prompt, run:

 streamlit run part3.py

+this will open http://localhost:8501/ in your browser

 ## Author